 Note: it is normal for your eGFR to change slightly from one measurement to the next.
-In some cases these changes may actually be large enough to move you from one stage of CKD to another and then back again.
+In some cases these changes may actually be large enough to move you from one stage of chronic kidney disease to another and then back again.
 However, as long as your eGFR is not getting progressively worse, it is the average value that is most important.

 What if I have chronic kidney disease stage 3?

-Stage 3 means moderate CKD.
-This often means that you do not need to see a kidney specialist but your GP will need to see your regularly for monitoring, including blood and urine tests.
+Stage 3 means moderate chronic kidney disease.
+This often means that you are unlikely to need to see a kidney specialist.
+However, your GP will need to see you regularly for monitoring, including blood and urine tests.

-You may need treatments to reduce your risk of progressing to more severe CKD.
+You may need treatments to reduce your risk of progressing to more severe chronic kidney disease.
 You will probably also need other treatments to reduce your risk of any other problems, particularly cardiovascular diseases (CVDs - see below).

-However if regular blood and urine tests show that your CKD is progressing to stage 4 then you will usually need to be referred to a kidney specialist to consider further assessments and treatment.
+However if regular blood and urine tests show that your chronic kidney disease is progressing to stage 4 then you will usually need to be referred to a kidney specialist to consider further assessments and treatment.

 How common is chronic kidney disease?

-About 1 in 10 people have some degree of CKD.
+About 1 in 10 people have some degree of chronic kidney disease.
 It can develop at any age and various conditions can lead to CKD.
 It becomes more common with increasing age and is more common in women.

-Although about half of people aged 75 or more have some degree of CKD, most of these people do not actually have diseases of their kidneys; they have normal ageing of their kidneys.
+Although about half of people aged 75 or more have some degree of chronic kidney disease, most of these people do not actually have diseases of their kidneys; they have normal ageing of their kidneys.